Amir Khan has had a suspect chin for years. However, the Briton denies ever being knocked out by Manny Pacquiao.

 “Then he comes unstuck because of his chin.”

-It didn’t take Khan long to respond.
-He stated: “I’ve been seeing reports that I got put down by Manny Pacquiao in sparring, which is not true,” Khan exclusively told World Boxing News.
+It didn’t take Khan long to respond to Byrne’s comments.
+He told World Boxing News exclusively: “I’ve been seeing reports that I got put down by Manny Pacquiao in sparring, which is not true.

 “I have had some great sparring sessions.
 “I always look back at the times I had at the Wildcard Boxing Gym in Los Angeles.

 “Manny was a great fighter and still is a great fighter.
 We must have done 300 or 400 rounds of sparring, and I never put down on him or hurt him in any way.
 We had some great sparring sessions.

 “I was never put down or put to sleep by Manny Pacquiao.
 It’s ridiculous in some of the comments I’ve been reading.

 “Look, no disrespect to Manny.
 We had some very competitive sparring sessions,” he said.

 The Bolton man chased a possible fight with Pacquiao until his retirement after losing to Kell Brook.
 That event eluded him, as did a lucrative bout with Floyd Mayweather.

 A fan poll chose Khan to face Mayweather in 2014.
 However, when Khan announced the fight first, Mayweather decided to veto the collision.